top of page

 The End Result

-Most patients are very happy with the results of their PRP injection procedures and studies show that the results of treatment are oftentimes better than the results from topical creams such as minoxidil (Rogaine) and other non-invasive procedures.
+Most patients are highly satisfied with results and studies show that the results of treatment are often times better than the results from topical creams such as minoxidil (Rogaine) and other non-invasive procedures.
+It is important to note however that every person is different and that individual results may vary, so it is important to start with a consultation with a qualified provider.

 The End Result